tOkeshu/webrtc-provider/README.md

 developement purpose.
 Once you have an XMPP server you should create a few users and add them in their respective roster via an xmpp client.

-Then, install the dependencies and run the gateway:
+Then, install the dependencies and run the server:

     $ npm install
-    $ ./node_modules/node-xmpp-bosh/run-server.js

-Now you can start the static web server in another terminal:

     $ node server.js

 and open your browser at http://localhost:5000/